 The unusual but delicious conglomeration of tangy, sweet pineapple pieces, sharp cheddar cheese, and buttery cracker crumbs satisfies that sweet and salty craving with perfection.
-And it’s the perfect complement to a Thanksgiving feast or a regular weeknight supper – regardless of whatever else is on the table.
+And it’s the perfect complement to an Easter ham, a Thanksgiving feast, or a regular weeknight supper – regardless of whatever else is on the table.

 Pineapple Cheese Casserole

 - 2 (20-ounce) cans pineapple chunks, drained with juice reserved

 - 1 sleeve buttery round crackers, crushed (about 1 3/4 cups crushed) I used Ritz.